 Penobscot East & West Branch and “Ktaadn” Trips with NEOC based on Thoreau’s excursions in Maine as written about in “The Maine Woods”

-In the spirit of Henry David Thoreau’s book – “The Maine Woods” which celebrates its 150 year anniversary this year in 2014, the New England Outdoor Center in Millinocket is offering guided trips retracing parts of Thoreau’s three separate journeys into the heart of the Maine woods.
+In the spirit of Henry David Thoreau’s book – “The Maine Woods” which celebrated its 150 year anniversary in 2014, the New England Outdoor Center in Millinocket is offering guided trips retracing parts of Thoreau’s three separate journeys into the heart of the Maine woods.
 One to three day trips are currently offered and longer trips and custom trips can be scheduled on request.
-These trips will run from June 14th to October 5th 2014.
-Read below for the 5 different trips we are offering this summer.
-These trips will journey through the East and West branch of the Penobscot River, The Katahdin Woods and Waters, the Debsconeag Wilderness and Baxter State Park.
-5 different Trips are offered:
+These trips run from June to October and will journey through the East and West branch of the Penobscot River, The Katahdin Woods and Waters, the Debsconeag Wilderness and Baxter State Park:

 - Trip 2: is a is a day trip based on Thoreau’s 1846, canoeing with a guide along the West branch into Ambejejus lake and enjoy a side visit to the Amebjejus Boom House from the River Driver Logging Days.

 - Trip 4: is a guided overnight trip lasting 2 days – and involves canoeing the East Branch of the Penobscot along the trail Thoreau took in 1857 traveling through the Katahdin Woods and Waters.